-Kenyon Overlook Trail Loop Professional Review and Guide
+Kenyon Overlook Trail Loop Professional Guide

 "The trail maintains a gentle up-and-down grade through a series of parallel gullies lined with yucca, creosote bush, silver cholla, ocotillo, beavertail cactus, barrel cactus, and brittlebush.
 Soon the trail reaches the high point at a rocky ridge overlook.
 Turn left and walk about 30 yards to the overlook, which contains a monument in honor of William L. Kenyon, a noted desert conservationist and district park superintendent from 1947 to 1959.
 From here the desert spreads out like the pages of a book.
 Beyond is a seemingly endless series of arroyos (washes) that deposit gravel and silt in deltalike fans, two or more of which are called bajadas.
 These bajadas support a dense mantle of agave, called mescal.
 On a clear day the Salton Sea can be seen 30 miles to the east."